kristy-fournier/PartyJukebox/readme.md

         - `--port (port)` changes the port for that run
         - The default port can be changed in the file
     - Running with `--admin (admin password)` sets an admin password for moderation on the client
+        - ***Note: Do not reuse a password, consider this like making whatever this string is public, no security is guaranteed***
         - Anyone who knows the admin password can enter it on the client and change the abilities of any non-admin users (for example to limit skipping)
             - The total set of features that can be restricted is
                 - Skip track